cubeindex-project/cubescraper/README.md

 ## License

-This project is available under the MIT License.
+This project is available under the Apache 2.0 License.
 See `LICENSE` for details.